*Last Updated: March 2018*

 I was born August 25, 1987, a supposedly healthy baby girl.
 I was taken home and thrived.
 A few weeks after coming home I started to display some things that worried my parents.
 I was throwing up everything I ate and was developing a rash all over my body.
 My mom took me to my pediatrician and they told her “I was fine”.
 My mom knew I wasn’t.
 Not only her second child, but my mom was a dietitian and had some medical knowledge; she knew something was wrong.
 My mom took me to the pediatrician’s once a week for 6 weeks, yet the doctors still insisted I was fine, just a mucousy baby.

-One morning when I was 11 weeks old my mom saw that I was breathing very heavy (grunting when breathing to) and turning bluish-gray around my mouth.
+One morning when I was 10 weeks old my mom saw that I was breathing very heavy (grunting when breathing to) and turning bluish-gray around my mouth.
 She took me to my pediatrician again and demanded a local hospital to admit me (back then my parents were on health insurance that you needed a request for admittance for tests by the primary doctor).
 My pediatrician and a nurse checked me over, again… this time they heard a murmur so finally they agreed I needed testing done.
 I was taken to the nearest ER and an on call intern who saw me in my mom’s arms in the waiting room for x-rays looked at me and knew something was wrong… that intern had learned all about Congenital Heart Defects, so he knew it was most likely my heart.
-I was was rushed to get a chest x-rays and when the doctor came back said that my heart was very enlarged and most of the right side of my heart was missing.
+I was was rushed to get a chest x-rays and when the doctor came back said that my heart was very enlarged and most of the right side of my heart was missing… I was in heart failure.
 Children’s hospital was called and an ambulance got ready to take me.
 Once my mom was told what was going on; she called my dad who came from work right away as well as my grandparents.
 My mom was not allowed to ride in the ambulance due to not enough room.
 They told my parents I was in severe heart failure and it did not look good.
 My parents had been thrown into every parent’s WORST nightmare!!

 My mom tells me it was a grueling task to get me to eat and keep down all my formula.
 She told me it took about an hour for one ounce and she needed to feed me every hour with a syringe.
 She would try to get me to smile and open my mouth to put a bit of formula in by syringe… then hope that I swallowed and did not puke it up.
 I still very sick and due to a late diagnosis my Pulmonary Artery was about 3-4 times the size it should be, but could not be fixed till I was stronger.
 That Pulmonary Artery could have popped at any time before my first open heart surgery and would have killed me.
 Looking at pictures you would never know how sick I was.
 If that wasn’t a big enough task to take care of me, my parents had my older brother, Ryan, to look after who at the time was only 4 1/2 years old and carried a lot of germs that could make me very sick.
 Of course Ryan adored me so it was hard to keep him away from me.
 It wasn’t easy for them, but they had family to help out and support them.
 My parents kept strong for me and held onto faith that I would be ok.
 My parents did not want to accept that something might happen to me.